Get Lucky (Daft Punk song): Promotion

+Reception

-Critical reception
+Critical response

+"Get Lucky" received rave reviews.
 Michael Cragg from The Guardian said the song "eschews the crunching electronics of their last album and the vocoder-lead[sic] future-disco of Discovery", and it was the "best thing Pharrell Williams has been involved with for a long time".
 Pitchfork listed "Get Lucky" as a Best New Track, stating that the song's "real elegance lies in the hands of Nile Rodgers"; one of its contributors, Mark Richardson, opined the song was a "deserved hit".
 Lewis Corner from Digital Spy gave the single five stars and said although Daft Punk's "creative methods may be unorthodox, the final result is a legal rush we can all enjoy".
 Thomas Smith of NME said the song is "impossibly good" and called it an "old-school jam session that's been spun into a super-sleek slice of pop magic".
 Chris Mincher of The A.V.
 Club stated the song "has run up the charts with little more than a simple, breezy funk groove".
+The staff of Rolling Stone said the song has a "bright guitar shimmer, robot come-ons, falsetto soul and a beat that keeps you up having good fun until you see the sun".